ovh/docs/pages/platform/data-processing/41_TUTORIAL_wordcount/guide.en-gb.md

 You are now ready to submit this job.

-A detailed version about how to deploy a job in Python is explained on the guide [How to submit a job in Python](../31_HOWTO_submit-python-ui){.external}.
+A detailed version about how to deploy a job in Python is explained on the guide [How to submit a job in Python](../submit-python){.external}.

 Briefly, inside OVHcloud Data Processing control panel, click on "start a new job" then:

 - Put your CSV file, your Python Script and environment.yml file in the same OVHcloud Object storage container (public or private) at the root level
 - Select `Data Processing`{.action} from the left panel
 - Select `Submit a new job`{.action}
-- Select Apache Spark, chose a region
+- Select Apache Spark, choose a region
 - Configure your Spark cluster (4vCores - 15GB memory for driver & executor template, executor count set to 1 recommended)
 - Name your job, select your object storage container, find your Python file (the environement file is detected automatically within your job's container), do not set additional arguments
 - Submit your job (make sure that your code stops your SparkSession, otherwise it will be kept running)

-When the job is completed, you can access his log file, either in the object container 'odp-files' or in the dashboard of your job.
+When the job is completed, you can access its log file, either in the object container 'odp-files' or in the dashboard of your job.
 Below are two extracts of this log.

 Here is an extract :